DanWahlin/k8s-vagrant-install/README.md

     ```
     sudo kubeadm init --apiserver-advertise-address 192.168.33.13 --pod-network-cidr=10.244.0.0/16

+    # Run the commands shown

-    # Copy the join command
+    # Copy the join command and use it in the next step
     ```

 1. Join the worker nodes to the master node: